abretonc7s/hyperliquid-node-setup/README.md

 # The response will show:
 # - current_block: The block height your node has synced to
 # - is_synced: Whether your node is fully synced with the network

+# Or use the continuous monitor script
+./monitor-sync.sh
 ```

 3. View real-time logs: